 - Act as a means of professional support, educator, and role model for the provision of lifelong learning to ensure ongoing professional development.

 Additional Teaching Mode Information

-All students will be initially registered for the postgraduate diploma in nursing full time.
-If a student wishes to progress to the masters they will be registered for the 2nd year part time.
+All students will initially be registered for the postgraduate Diploma in Nursing (60 credits).
+If a student wishes to progress to the Master's degree they will be registered for the 2nd year (30 credits) part-time.